 A program of public events will take place alongside the exhibition, with curators’

-On 25 November, the last day of the exhibition, all the art works on display will
+On the 2nd of June, the last day of the exhibition, all the art works on display will

 be offered for sale at an auction.
 The public auction is intended to attract European

 £500–£10,000, affordability is key to the concept.